smbhacks/smbbase/famitone/!README.txt

-This folder will only be useful for you if you have Famitone defined (enabled) in main.asm->settings!
+This folder will only be useful for you if you have Famitone defined (enabled) in code/settings.asm!

 When making songs in Famitracker, don't use ROWS = 256. text2data (or any variation) won't work right, and will only output empty songs.